A Step-by-Step Guide to Making Educational Videos ADA Compliant

 - For any video where visual information is essential (demonstrations, diagrams, on-screen text, scenes with action), provide an audio description track.

-- This is especially important for online courses and instructional videos.
+- This is especially important for online courses and instructional videos—review our walkthrough on adding audio descriptions to existing videos if you're retrofitting legacy assets.

 5️⃣ Use an Accessible Video Player